 - Decide!
 4-H is for you if you have an interest in working with young people, learning along with them and helping them grow and develop.

 - Contact your local 4-H Educator.
 Check out the office locations for the office closest to you and get the contact information for the 4-H Educator there.

 - Meet with your local 4-H Educator.
-He or she will meet with you at your convenience to answer any questions that you have and guide you through the application process.
+He or she will meet with you at your convenience to answer any questions that you have and guide you through the following application process.

 Great, now you have decided to share your time and talents, have fun with young people and make a positive difference in their lives!

 How do I get started?